Perfect season: Tennis

 Tennis also uses the term Grand Slam for winning all four major tennis tournaments in a single year.
-This has only been achieved by 5 players: Don Budge, Rod Laver, Maureen Connolly, Margaret Court and Steffi Graf.
-Graf was the most recent to achieve the feat, in 1988.
+This has only been achieved by five players in singles: Don Budge, Rod Laver, Maureen Connolly, Margaret Court and Steffi Graf.
+Graf was the most recent to achieve the feat, in 1988, while Laver is the only one who did the feat twice, in 1962 and 1968.

-3 other players have won four consecutive major tournaments in a row, but not in a single year: Novak Djokovic, Martina Navratilova and Serena Williams.
+Three other singles players have won four consecutive major tournaments in a row, but not in a single year: Novak Djokovic, Martina Navratilova, and Serena Williams, with Williams having done so twice.
+Graf has a non-consecutive singles Grand Slam in addition to her calendar-year Grand Slam.